fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 >
 > If you run Pi-Hole in a docker container, simply change the container's port mapping in the compose file from `80:80` to, for example, `8888:80`.
 >
-> If you are running Pi-Hole bare metal, you need to edit `/etc/lighttpd/lighttpd.conf` and change the line `server.port = 80` to your desired port, e.g. `server.port = 8888`.
+> If you are running Pi-Hole bare metal, you need to edit some config files.
+On _Pi-Hole v5 and earlier_, edit `/etc/lighttpd/lighttpd.conf` and change the line `server.port = 80` to your desired port, e.g. `server.port = 8888`.
+>
+> On _Pi-Hole v6_, open the file at `/etc/pihole/pihole.toml` and find the section `# Ports to be used by the webserver`.
+There's good instructions in the comments here on how it works.
+Basically, you can comment out the line `port = "80o,[::]:80o,443so, ..."` and then write a new line right under it with a different network port -- e.g. `port = "8888o,[::]:8888o"` or something.

-I like to include some presets through environmental variables, but customize it as you see fit.
+I include some presets through environmental variables in the compose file, but customize it as you see fit.
 Be aware that for Pi-Hole to work properly as a container, you should leave the variable `DNSMASQ_LISTENING=all`, it's the same as *permit all origins* in the Pi-Hole interface settings, which is what you want.
 When ready, download and run the container with the following command:

 ```bash
 docker compose up -d